Al Sharpton Calls Out PepsiCo Over Diversity Changes, Threatens To Boycott

 According to a press release, Sharpton and his National Action Network are set to announce on April 5 which is the first company to be boycotted in accordance with his vow to review and identify a company to be boycotted which has abandoned commitments to diversity, equity and inclusion.

-“As Donald Trump returned to office on King Day, vowing to attack the very things Dr. King fought for, NAN made a promise across Washington to use our buying power to fight back,” Sharpton, the Founder and President of NAN said.
+“As Donald Trump returned to office on King Day, vowing to attack the very things Dr. King fought for, NAN made a promise across Washington to use our buying power to fight back,” Sharpton, founder and president of NAN, said.
 “On Saturday, we will send a message to those who abandoned us that we will abandon them.
 As we make this stand against those who abandoned DEI, NAN will continue to support the companies that stand by the policy.”

-Trump’s war on diversity, equity and inclusion has had the effect of making companies, government agencies, and universities reevaluate or end various policies or programs aimed at increasing diversity and decreasing discrimination against women, LGBTQ+ individuals, Black people, and other protected groups.
+Trump’s war on DEI has had the effect of making companies, government agencies, and universities reevaluate or end various policies or programs aimed at increasing diversity and decreasing discrimination against women, LGBTQ+ individuals, Black people, and other protected groups.

 In addition to Trump’s pressure, some companies, like PepsiCo, have appeared to buckle after attacks from conservative activists like Robby Starbuck, who Forbes reports alleged on Twitter (X) that he had contacted the soft drink company about “doing a story about their woke policies.”